-- 64. New section 8J requires the Registrar General to, on application, issue a full GRC to a person who already has an interim GRC if, in proceedings instituted within 6 months of the issue of the interim GRC (subsection (2)), the person's marriage or civil partnership is dissolved or annulled. - 65.
+- 67. New section 8J requires the Registrar General to, on application, issue a full GRC to a person who already has an interim GRC if, in proceedings instituted within 6 months of the issue of the interim GRC (subsection (2)), the person's marriage or civil partnership is dissolved or annulled. - 68.
 This does not extend to cases where the ground of divorce or dissolution is that the interim GRC was issued.
-This is because where the court grants a decree or dissolution on this ground, the court must separately issue a full GRC by virtue of new section 8I (provided one has not already been issued to the party under new section 8H). - 66.
+This is because where the court grants a decree or dissolution on this ground, the court must separately issue a full GRC by virtue of new section 8I (provided one has not already been issued to the party under new section 8H). - 69.
+Subsection (2A) provides that the requirement to grant an application under subsection (1) is subject to any order made by a sheriff under section 8PA (inserted into the 2004 Act by section 8A of the Bill) authorising the Registrar General to reject the application on the grounds that it is fraudulent, or the applicant is incapable of understanding the effect of obtaining a GRC or of validly making the application. - 70.
 Under subsection (4), the application to the Registrar General must be made within 6 months of the marriage or civil partnership being dissolved or annulled.